 How does this work?

-The monitoring data will be used to prepare periodic progress reports.
-A first review of progress will be completed by early-2014 in time to inform political dialogue during the first High-Level Meeting of the Global Partnership in Mexico in April 2014.
+The monitoring data is used to prepare periodic progress reports.
+A first review of progress was completed in 2014 and it has informed political dialogue during the first High-Level Meeting of the Global Partnership in Mexico in April 2014.
 The next review of progress will be completed in 2016.
 For more information on the second monitoring round, please click here.

 For questions regarding the Global Partnership monitoring framework, please contact: email@example.com.